sagemath/trac_to_gh/Issue 9104.md

 # Issue 9104: _name is set too late when creating a combinatorial free module

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9104

 Original creator: hivert